 “Humanity is at the heart of this,” Buckley said.
 “The more I understand my connection to other human beings, the more humane I can be in my daily practices. … It is really critical for us to take actions that increase our capacity to express deeply our humanity and allow others to keep their human dignity.”

-The Hutch’s mission to alleviate human suffering cannot be fulfilled if people who should be included in the research process, whether as scientist or patients, are left behind, Buckley said.
+The Hutch’s mission to alleviate human suffering cannot be fulfilled if people who should be included in the research process, whether as scientists or patients, are left behind, Buckley said.

 “Science informs how people live, how people will be healed and how people will die,” he said.